Sz-Daniel/firstchapter/README.md

 FirstChapter:
 Currently, my main focus is on the PHP language and the application of learned functionalities - CRUD, Login, Routes.
 Once I exhaust my knowledge in this language, I plan to continue with JavaScript, refactor functions, and, if possible, manually format using Bootstrap at the very end.

+Long-term plan:
+Once I completely finish this 'chapter,' I will create an entirely different project with an active API source.
+The setup and configuration of docker-phpmyadmin-mysql are not mine.
+I utilize it from a completed course to ensure smooth development.
+In the future, there are plans to complete additional courses: advanced PHP - Docker - Node.js - JS framework - PHP framework learning and working with them.

 Code Documentation - Junior Journal

 As a junior, during development, I first try to rely on my own knowledge, building it piece by piece, and then, when looking at the big picture, I use ChatGPT3.5 to find directions on how to make it more efficient, solve it differently, look up documentation for new features, and explore other online resources.
 Similarly, I follow this process when dealing with potential issues.